Relativistic Newtonian gravitation: Relativistic Physics

+does not appear for non relativistic mechanics and enters in our approach only through the invariant interval.

-Since, as observed above, time intervals at fixed space points coincide with time intervals at infinity, the frequency of light propagating from infinity remains constant in (the above, P-G) time, and therefore frequencies observed by observers at rest are given by (the inverse of) the above relation.
+By time translation invariance and linearity of propagation, the frequency of light propagating from infinity remains constant in (the above, P-G) time, and therefore frequencies observed by observers at rest are given by (the inverse of) the above relation.

-Because the velocity of light remains the same for all observers, {\it this can also expressed in terms of wavelengths}, relating the one at $\infty$ $\lambda_\infty$ to the one at $r$ $\lambda_{r}$,
+Because the velocity of light remains the same for all observers, {\it this can also expressed in terms of wavelengths}, relating the one at $\infty$, $\lambda_\infty$ to the one at $r$ $\lambda_{r}$,

 For small radial distances $h$,

 i.e. the well known red shift.
 For moving sources, one has to add the usual Doppler effect.

 \